 About me

-I hope by offering you a safe space to talk, we can begin to explore some of those difficulties together.
+I hope that by offering you a safe space to talk, we can begin to explore some of the difficulties you’re facing – whether that’s anxiety, depression, stress, or simply feeling overwhelmed by life.

-We will begin with a free consultation over the phone and discern what would work best for you - short or long term work, in person or over the phone or online.
-At all times, I will be led by your needs and we will continually review our work together, to make sure you are getting what you need.
+We’ll begin with a free consultation over the phone and discern what would work best for you – short or long-term work, in person, over the phone, or online.
+At all times, I will be guided by your needs, and we’ll regularly review our work to ensure you’re getting what you need.

-I have worked in fast paced environments within the media and also understand some of the complexities charity work can bring.
+I have experience in fast-paced media environments, work with teenagers within secondary schools and I understand many of the complexities that charity and community work can bring.

-I became a counsellor because I know the impact therapy has had upon my own life.
-I bring all of my life experience with me, a real heart for knowing and helping others and it would be my privilege to help you on your journey too.
+I became a counsellor because I know the impact therapy has had in my own life.
+I bring all of my experience with me, a genuine heart for supporting others, and it would be my privilege to walk alongside you on your journey.

 Please get in touch.